top of page

 List of potential animals for Painting for Conservation life-size paintings (not in order of to be painted, and there could be smaller studies or paintings added)

-Arctic Fox (Featured on the Conservation Carousel)
+Arctic Fox (Featured on the Conservation Carousel) - 28% complete (at Ortona Studio)

 North American River Otter (At Zoo)